Taint-Based Code Slicing for LLMs-based Malicious NPM Package Detection: Introduction

 \section{Introduction}

-Software supply chain attacks represent a critical and escalating threat to modern language-based ecosystems such as \texttt{npm} and PyPI.
-The Node Package Manager (\texttt{npm}) repository has become an increasingly attractive vector for malicious actors to distribute compromised packages~\cite{zhou2025analysis}.
-Such attacks directly threaten millions of downstream consumers and pose significant challenges to the security posture of organizational software assets~\cite{duan2020towards, scalco2022feasibility}.
-For example, the recent \textit{Shai-Hulud} self-propagating~\cite{wiz_sha1_hulud_2025} attack involved packages that spread across thousands of repositories, exfiltrating secrets and publishing new compromised payloads, thereby affecting numerous popular packages~\cite{kalil2019detecting}.
+The \texttt{npm} repository has become an increasingly attractive vector for malicious actors seeking to distribute compromised packages~\cite{zhou2025analysis}.
+Such attacks directly threaten millions of downstream consumers and challenge the security posture of organizational software assets~\cite{duan2020towards, scalco2022feasibility}.
+For example, the recent Shai-Hulud self-propagating attack~\cite{wiz_sha1_hulud_2025} involved malicious packages that spread across thousands of repositories, exfiltrated secrets, and published newly compromised payloads, thereby compromising numerous widely used packages.

-To counter these threats, academic and industry researchers have developed various methodologies for detecting malicious open-source packages in repository ecosystems~\cite{ohm2023sok}.
-These include traditional signature-based or rule-based approaches, as well as machine learning and deep learning techniques.
-While signature- and rule-based methods offer fast detection and can be readily integrated into security pipelines~\cite{vu2023bad}, they lack the adaptability to identify novel attack patterns.
-Attackers can easily bypass such defenses through code obfuscation~\cite{froh2023differential}.
-Machine learning approaches~\cite{demirkiran2022ensemble, huang2024donapi}, which often rely on handcrafted features like API call sequences, provide greater flexibility.
-However, they remain labor-intensive to develop and are similarly vulnerable to evasion through obfuscation techniques that alter these engineered features~\cite{ohm2022feasibility, sejfia2022practical}.
+To counter these threats, existing defenses span signature- or rule-based methods, machine learning (ML), and, more recently, LLMs~\cite{ohm2023sok}.
+Rule-based approaches integrate readily into security pipelines~\cite{vu2023bad} but are brittle against novel obfuscation~\cite{froh2023differential}.
+ML methods relying on hand-engineered features such as API call sequences~\cite{demirkiran2022ensemble, huang2024donapi} offer greater flexibility, yet remain labor-intensive and similarly vulnerable to feature-altering evasion~\cite{ohm2022feasibility, sejfia2022practical}.